georgosgeorgos/ComputationalStatisticsBT/bayesian/Bayesian.md

 $$
 Elicit your prior distribution on the unknown $\theta$ in such a way that your prior mean is 0 and you believe that the unknown theta is in the interval $[-5,5]$ with prior probability 0.96

-Choosing a normal for $\theta$ we can use the quantile of a standard normal at 0.96 and it is natural to consider the simmetry of the distribution to compute an interval and derive the variance.
+Choosing a normal for $\theta$ we can use the quantile of a standard normal at 0.96 and it is natural to consider the symmetry of the distribution to compute an interval and derive the variance.

 In general, if $\alpha = 1-0.96$, we want this condition